 The dresser was still in quite good condition but I had to start by giving the dresser a good wash with soapy water.
 Then I was ready to chalk paint.
 To try and get a professional finish with the chalk paint I took of as many of the knobs and hinges as I could; some of the screws wouldn’t come out so I had to paint round some of them.
 I wanted to have natural wood as the top so I sanded down the top of the cabinet.
 It was more work than I thought and I had to use a coarse sandpaper (grade 60) using a 1/3 sander like this one Black + Decker KA310 240V 240W 1/3rd Sheet Compact Sander

 Then hand sanded around the edges (ouch my arms).
+I’ve sealed the wood with some clear kitchen worktop oil I had leftover from my wooden kitchen worktop.

 I used a bog standard paint brush.
 The first coat of chalk paint didn’t go on well, there was lots of brush strokes in the paint but it started to look a lot better after the second… but still didn’t cover up the dark wood.
 I ended up painting on 3 coats of chalk paint, in long strokes in the direction of the wood (after googling how to chalk paint!) and a final coat of watered down chalk paint.
 The watered down paint went on much smoother and I wish I had thought of that earlier.
 Watering down the paint meant that it didn’t go on so think and the brush strokes look much smoother.